brianlam38/OSCP-2022/cheatsheet.md

 # Recon

+Tips
+* Use BOTH `searchsploit` and `google` to find vulnerable service versions.
+Sometimes searchsploit may not have updated results.

 Network - Nmap
 ```
 $ sudo nmap -v -A [target]  # TCP default ports, OS detection, version detection, script scanning, and traceroute.